Subscribe To This Site

 Picture, right: sprouting seed just soaking ready to begin

-There is a wide variety of suitable seeds, including alfalfa, fenugreek and broccoli seed.
-For a fuller list and growing instructions please see below.
+For a fuller list of sprouting seeds and growing instructions please see below.

-Pour a handful of seeds into the container – a large jar is ideal.
+Pour a handful of seeds into the container – a large wide-necked jar is ideal.
 Add filtered water at room temperature and leave the seeds to soak for a few hours or overnight.

 Next day pour off the excess water from the seeds and refill with fresh water.
 Give the seeds a light shake or swirl round to rinse them through and then pour off the excess water again.